Got a question? Call or Email us!

 Symptoms of Diabetes

-The signs of diabetes may also be indicators of other conditions.
-If your cat is displaying two or more of these for an extended period of time, schedule an appointment with your vet.
+The signs of diabetes tend to come on gradually and they can easily be confused with other conditions.
+However, if your cat is displaying two or more of these signs, you should schedule an appointment with your vet:

 • Excessive thirst and urination